maria-jl/DRIVES-rural-urban/README.md

 **rural urban coding (preprocessing)**

-1. homelocationfinder (trip end lat/long --> home lat/long/address)
+1. homelocationfinder (trip end lat/long --> home lat/long/address [v1] or intermediate addresses file --> complete home lat/long/address file [v2])
 2. address to LOC extractor (home lat/long/address --> various location info, e.g. ZIP, FIPS, city, county, etc)
 3. LOC to RU codes convertor (location info --> various RU codes, e.g. RUCA, RCC, UIC)
+4. RU codes to RU class convertor (various RU codes --> corresponding three-level classes, e.g. RUCA_class, & final codes "RUCA_ru" and "other_ru")

 **driving correlations (preprocessing)**

-4. rural urban_driving summary (driving data --> overall driving summaries for each participant, where each row has participant uid, overall RU code, and the values for various overall driving behaviours)
+5. rural urban_driving summary (driving data --> overall driving summaries for each participant, where each row has participant uid, overall RU code, and the values for various overall driving behaviours)
+5a. skmob attribute finder (driving data --> skmob-obtained driving summaries, e.g. no. unique locations and radius of gyration)
-5. rural urban_ driving correlations (rural urban_driving summary --> plots of possible RU/driving correlations)
+6. rural urban_driving correlations (rural urban_driving summary --> plots of possible RU/driving correlations)

 **driving correlations (machine learning)**

-6. TBD
+7. rural urban_driving MODELS (rural urban_driving correlations --> machine learning models that attempt to predict an individual's class (rural, urban) from their overall driving patterns)

+NOTE: Most of these Python files flow directly from one another (e.g. the address file generated in step <1> is directly used in step <2>, without any processing in between).
+However, a few steps required manual processing: namely, the choice of version of homelocationfinder in <2>, the manual creation of the "overall RU code" column in 'participant _ruralurbancodes.csv' based on "RUCA_ru" and "other_ru" columns, and the addition of skmob driving summaries from 'ruralurban_skmob summary.csv' to 'ruralurban_driving summary.csv' prior to visualizations in <6>.

 ## Data

 The data used in this project was obtained from the DRIVES study at Washington University.
 It is comprised mostly of data obtained from GPS loggers in participant cars, thus including information collected every 30s while driving (e.g. vehicle speed, vehicle acceleration, vehicle latitude and longitude), as well as trip information (e.g. whether the trip was during the day or the night).
-Two datasets were combined for use in this project, due to the low number of participants that were found to be classified as rural: a dataset with participants mostly from the Greater St. Louis area in Missouri and Illinois (n = 246), and a second dataset with participants from North Carolina (n = 36).
+Two datasets were combined for use in this project, due to the low number of participants that were found to be classified as rural: the 'main' dataset with participants mostly from the Greater St. Louis area in Missouri and Illinois (STL, n = 246), and a second dataset with participants from North Carolina (NC, n = 36).
 Since each dataset is structured slightly differently, with somewhat different driving information, they are used both together and seperately in this project.
+For the final stages of the project (e.g. machine learning models), only the main dataset was used; this decision was made to ensure consistency because some different driving/rurality trends were observed between the NC and STL datsets at step <6>, and because we cannot be sure that all driving metrics were obtained or even defined in the same way for both datasets.

 ## Rural-urban classifications